axch/adaptive-plot/README.md

 Manipulate without autorefinement:

-(plot-start f xlow xhigh)
+(start-plot f xlow xhigh)
 - Create a plot, but do not make a Scheme window or invoke the function to be plotted.

 plot-resize!, plot-resize-x!, plot-resize-y!
 - Zoom the plot view without refining

-TODO plot-refine-x!, plot-refine-y!
-- manually refine a plot in the x or y dimension with uniform spacing
-  - the spacing is sort of determined by the plot size and resolution;
+TODO set the plot's resolution without triggering refinement

 plot-refine!
 - manually invoke adaptive refinement

+plot-uniform-refine!, plot-uniform-refine-x!, plot-uniform-refine-y!
+- manually refine a plot in the x or y dimension or both with uniform spacing
+  - the spacing is determined by the plot size and resolution;

+TODO document plot-dim-refine! as a way to refine a plot to a resolution other than the one the plot it targeting?